 Having gathered the relevant information necessary to market and promote a property, the agent must then ensure that this information is provided to potential purchasers.

 When marketing or managing a property transaction it is important to remember that there is a difference between personal information and material facts.
-Material facts relate to the property, personal information relates to the individual parties involved in a property transaction.
+Material facts relate to the property and personal information relates to the individual parties involved in a property transaction.

 The same requirements apply to advice about method of sale – relevant factors such as the current state of the property market and demand for the type of property to be marketed will need to be researched and discussed openly with the seller / potential seller.